atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/2Stesting.md

 ##### OTCICBX0Alignment - Hybrid
-This is the last step of the CBC-CIC alignment.
+This is the last step of the CBCICIC alignment.
 It is more relevant for PS modules where the stub info is sent over 2words but it is performed also for 2S ones even if the stub info is sent into a single word.

 Since all CBCs and lines are synchronized, only one of the chip and lines is set to send a pattern and used for the measurement of the BX0 delay.
 The BX0 delay is measured between a Resync and the reception of the pattern in the CIC.